Mercy Corps' commitment to ethics, inclusion, diversity and safeguarding

 - Anti-Trafficking Policy

-- Sexual Exploitation and Abuse of Beneficiaries and Community Members Policy
+- Prevention of Sexual Exploitation and Abuse of Beneficiaries and Community Members Policy

 - Conflict of Interest Policy